 You can have multiple babysitters on-call that you've already vetted.
 So even if your main babysitter is sick one day, you'll most likely be able to get ahold of another sitter with very little notice.

-Most babysitters have first aid and CPR training, which means your child is likely in better hands with a sitter than they would be with an uncertified family member.
+Babysitters should have first aid and CPR training, which means your child is likely in better hands with them than they would be with an uncertified family member.

 You can also split the cost with another parent to have one babysitter watch both of your children.
 It's a great way to maintain the high level of quality and care that a sitter delivers in a more affordable way.

-For multiple kids of your own, a babysitter is cheaper than sending each of your kids to daycare too, since daycares normally won't offer discounted rates.
+For multiple children of your own, a babysitter is cheaper than sending each of them to daycare too, since daycares normally won't offer discounted rates.

-If you need emergency childcare when your kid can't go to school, getting a babysitter is almost always cheaper than having to call in sick and use a vacation day yourself.
+If you need emergency childcare when your child can't go to school, getting a babysitter is almost always cheaper than having to call in sick and use a vacation day yourself.

 Some daycares expect you to provide food for your own child, in which case having a babysitter saves you the time to make and pack lunches every day.

 Daycares normally have strict recess and outdoor time schedules.
-But if having your kid play outside is important to you, you can ask your babysitter to let them stay outside for as long as you want them to.
+If having your child play outside is important to you, you can ask your babysitter to let them stay outside for as long as you want them to.

-If your child has special needs or a disability, having a dedicated babysitter who can give them more personal attention is often a better choice than daycare.
+If your child has special needs or a disability, having a dedicated babysitter who can give them more personal attention can be a better choice than daycare.

-Having your kids watched at home means that you don't need to be concerned about them getting a ride to or from daycare or taking a bus.
-No matter how bad the weather outside is.
+Having your children watched at home means that you don't need to be concerned about them getting a ride to or from daycare or taking a bus, no matter how bad the weather outside is.

 You also won't need to worry about dealing with a car seat yourself first thing in the morning.

-Even if you're a stay-at-home dad or mom, it's good to have a babysitter as a backup.
-That way even if you catch a really bad cold or flu, someone can be there to take care of your kids while you rest and recover, with less risk of getting your kids sick too.
+Even if you're a stay-at-home Dad or Mom, it's good to have a babysitter as a backup.
+That way even if you catch a really bad cold or flu, someone can be there to take care of your children while you rest and recover, with less risk of getting your kids sick too.

-Your kids get summer vacation, but you still might need to work all summer.
-A babysitter is a great alternative to sending your kids off to summer camp or a day camp.
-But your sitter can still organize many of the same activities that your kids would get to enjoy at camp.
+Your children get summer vacation, but you still might need to work all summer.
+A babysitter is a great alternative to sending them off to summer camp or a day camp.
+Your sitter can still organize many of the same activities that children would get to enjoy at camp.

 Having homework done by the time you get home from work means more quality time you can spend with your child in the evening.

-Normally a daycare will ask you to pick up your kid and take them home at the first sign of an ear infection or a sore throat.
-But babysitters are usually fine to keep watching your kid while they aren't feeling well and won't call you to come home.
+Normally a daycare will ask you to pick up your child and take them home at the first sign of an ear infection or a sore throat.
+Babysitters are usually fine to keep watching them while they aren't feeling well and won't call you to come home.
 Your child can be at home sick in their own bed but under the watchful eye of a trusted babysitter.